A large family from Fellheim in the Allgäu

 Munich City Archives, DE-1992-NL-ROS-0472-30

-It will be a very special house that radiates opulence, taste and erudition.
+It will be a very special house that radiates opulence, taste and learnedness.
 From the street, you enter a large exhibition hall with walls covered in blue textile wallpaper.
 An adjoining room is designed like a chapel, with a three-winged altar in an imitation apse.
 Tasteful showcases display valuable books and works of art behind glass, precious carpets lie on the floors and antique globes are displayed on tables.

 Good years for the Rosenthal family